Life insurance: With-profits policies

 Some policies afford the policyholder a share of the profits of the insurance company—these are termed with-profits policies.
 Other policies provide no rights to a share of the profits of the company—these are non-profit policies.

 With-profit policies are used as a form of collective investment scheme to achieve capital growth.
 Other policies offer a guaranteed return not dependent on the company's underlying investment performance; these are often referred to as without-profit policies, which may be construed as a misnomer.

 Taxation

 India

-According to section 80C of the Income Tax Act, 1961 (of the Indian penal code) premiums paid towards a valid life insurance policy can be exempted from the taxable income.
+According to section 80C of the Income Tax Act, 1961 (now to be replaced by Section 123 of Income Tax Act, 2025 with effect from 01.04.2026) premiums paid towards a valid life insurance policy can be exempted from the taxable income.
 Along with life insurance premiums, section 80C allows an exemption for other financial instruments such as Employee Provident Fund (EPF), Public Provident Fund (PPF), Equity Linked Savings Scheme (ELSS), National Savings Certificate (NSC), and health insurance premiums are some of them.
 The total amount that can be exempted from the taxable income for section 80C is capped at a maximum of INR 150,000.
 The exemptions are eligible for individuals (Indian citizens) or Hindu Undivided Family (HUF).

 Apart from tax benefit under section 80C, in India, a policy holder is entitled for a tax exemption on the death benefit received.
 The received amount is fully exempt from Income Tax under Section 10(10D).